Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button.
 - Add the `Flip H` property from the Texture Button, renamed to `Texture Flip H` for clarity.
 - Add the `Flip V` property from the Texture Button, renamed to `Texture Flip V` for clarity.
 - Add Texture Button-esque button texturing?
-It might not work... but it could be useful to have that as an alternative to the already-implemented NinePatchRect-esque button texturing.
+It might not work... but it could be useful to have as an alternative to the already-implemented NinePatchRect-esque button texturing.
 - Add [Conditional Export Properties](http://kehomsforge.com/tutorials/single/gdConditionalProperty)?
 It could be used for giving the option between using Texture Button-esque button texturing and NinePatchRect-esque button texturing without clogging up the Inspector.
+It would help make it more user-friendly, but would hugely increase the length of the plugin's script.
-- Add exported properties to custom property groups.
+- Add exported properties to custom property groups?
+It would help make it more user-friendly and somewhat declog the Inspector, but would also increase the length of the plugin's script.
 - Port the plugin to Godot 4, complete with a separate Asset Library page and GitHub repository.
-The link to the ported Godot 4 version of the plugin will be included here once it is done.
+A link to the ported Godot 4 version of the plugin will be included here once it is done.

 ## Changelog:
 ### v2.0.0